atropos-null/LS/py109/py109_studyguide.md

 #### Removing from dictionaries

-1. The `del` Statement: directly removes a key-value pair from a dictionary, mutating the dictionary object.
+1. The `del` Statement directly removes a key-value pair from a dictionary, mutating the dictionary object.
 It raises a `KeyError` if a key doesn't exist.
 No value is returned.

 ```python
 car = {
     'type': 'sedan',